Board of Governors

 Click here to read this member's profile - Sue Clarke OBE

-Sue is Lead Governor for safeguarding at Exeter College.
-She is a trustee of SPACE (a youth charity) and also a trustee of a local Multi Academy Trust.
+She is also a trustee of SPACE (a Devon wide youth charity) and of a local Multi Academy Trust.

 Neil Hitchings